nirmata/pov/shift-left/app/README.md

 Finally, the scan results, including any misconfigurations found in the Dockerfile and Kubernetes manifests, can be viewed in the Nirmata dashboard:

 * Navigate to the Nirmata Control Hub.
-* Go to `Policy Reports > Repositories` and select your repository and branch.
+* Go to `Policy Reports > Repository` and select your repository and branch.
 The dashboard will show detailed reports on any misconfigurations, allowing you to take action on them.